On the role of Allee effect and mass migration in survival and extinction of a species: Proofs

-Note that $\eta_t\geq \eta_t^x$ (it follows by construction from the graphical representation, since $\eta^x$ is built from $\eta$; alternatively one can check Conditions (\ref{C+})--(\ref{C-}) by Remark \ref{non_inv}).
-In particular before $T$ the process $\eta^x_t(x)$ behaves as $\eta_t(x)$ without immigration, and $\eta^x_t(y)$ behaves as $\eta_t(y)$.
-Therefore if $E_{x,y}$ occurs, $\eta_T(y)\geq N-M$.\\ To make a comparison with an oriented percolation model, we follow \cite{cf:kuulasmaa}: between any two nearest neighbor sites $x$, $y$ in $\mathbb{Z}^{2}$ we draw a directed edge from $x$ to $y$, denoted by $[x,y\rangle$: we say that one edge is \emph{open} if $E_{x,y}$ happens.
-This defines a \emph{locally dependent random graph} since $E_{x,y}$ depends only on the graphical representation in $I_x$.
-The probability of the directed edge $[x,y\rangle$ to be open is the same for all edges $[x,y\rangle$ and $E_{x,y}$ and $E_{z,t}$ are independently open if $x\neq z$.\\ We prove that for each $\epsilon>0$ there exists $N$ large enough for $\mathbb{P}(E_{x,y} \text{ is open})\geq 1-\epsilon$.\\ By translation invariance we suppose $x=0$.
-We prove that the following events happen with large probability: first of all, starting from $N-M$, the number of visits to $N-M+1$ of $\eta^0_t(x):=\xi_t$ before visiting $N_A$ is at least $N^3$ (Lemma \ref{N-M}); if there are at least $N^3$ visits to $N-M+1$, there are at least $N^2$ visits to $N$ (Lemma \ref{enne}) before reaching $N_A$; if there are at least $N^2$ visits to $N$, there are at least $N^{1/2}$ mass migrations of $M>N_A$ individuals to a fixed site $y\sim 0$ (Lemma \ref{lem_step3}); finally one of these mass migrations gives birth to $N-M$ individuals on $y$ before reaching $N_A$ with large probability.\\
+By translation invariance we suppose $x=0$.
+We prove that the following events happen with large probability: first of all, starting from $N-M$, the number of visits to $N-M+1$ of $\eta^0_t(x):=\xi_t$ before visiting $N_A$ is at least~$N^3$ (Lemma~\ref{N-M}); if there are at least~$N^3$ visits to $N-M+1$, there are at least~$N^2$ visits to $N$ (Lemma~\ref{enne}) before reaching $N_A$; if there are at least $N^2$ visits to $N$, there are at least $N^{1/2}$ mass migrations of $M>N_A$ individuals to a fixed site $y\sim0$ (Lemma~\ref{lemstep3}); finally one of these mass migrations gives birth to $N-M$ individuals on $y$ before reaching $N_A$ with large probability.